drpetersonfernandes/SimpleLauncher/home.md

 ## 3. Core Concepts

 ### Systems
 A "System" represents a gaming console or platform you want to emulate (e.g., "Nintendo SNES", "Sega Genesis", "Arcade").
 Each system has its own configuration, including its game folder(s), emulators, and media paths.
+Simple Launcher supports **100+ gaming systems** including modern platforms like Nintendo Switch, PlayStation 4, and Windows Store games.

 ### Game Files (ROMs/ISOs)
 These are the actual files for your games.
-Simple Launcher supports a wide variety of formats, from single ROM files (`.smc`, `.nes`) to disc images (`.iso`, `.chd`, `.rvz`) and compressed archives (`.zip`, `.7z`, `.rar`).
+Simple Launcher supports a wide variety of formats, from single ROM files (`.smc`, `.nes`) to disc images (`.iso`, `.chd`, `.rvz`, `.xiso`) and compressed archives (`.zip`, `.7z`, `.rar`).

 ### Emulators
 These are the external programs that run your games.
 Simple Launcher is a frontend, meaning it organizes your games and tells the emulator which game to launch.
 You must provide your own emulators.
+The launcher includes **configuration injection** for 20+ popular emulators.

 ### Media and Folders
 Simple Launcher is designed to be a highly visual frontend.
 It expects a specific folder structure within its main directory to automatically find and display media for your games.